-My Doctoral Research will be the first of its kind undertaken on Sri Lanka as an in-depth cross regional study with a view to understanding female representations depicted in the visual art forms in their proper institutional structure prevalent during the period 14th Century to the 19th Century.
-The project aims to study varying representations of the South Asian women in history.
-In order to do this the project aims to:
+My doctoral research will be the first of its kind undertaken on Sri Lanka as an in-depth cross regional study with a view to understanding female representations depicted in the visual art forms in their proper institutional structure prevalent during the period 14th century to the 19th century.

 This will be achieved through: